Photos of Historic Chippiannock Cemetery Monuments with Fall Colors at Rock Island, Illinois

 Victorian cemetery monuments including some from Chippiannock

-In fact, since there were fewer people there, my aunt, uncle, mother and I were able to very leisurely take our time and linger as long as we chose while discovering different and unique headstones along the way.
+Since there were fewer people visiting there, my aunt, uncle, mother and I were able to very leisurely take our time and linger as long as we chose while discovering different and unique headstones along the way.

 There is still room to be buried in this cemetery as all of the land has not yet been utilized for that purpose.
 Just a "heads up" in case you are interested!